 Whilst Notepad++ is not a full WYSIWYG like Adobe Dreamweaver it does offer a fair amount of help to the HTML coder.
 It is well worth your while to have a look at some of the settings as one or two small tweaks can really make a difference to how you code (Cracking HTML in the CAT syllabus has a few more recommendations for improving your HTML).
 Remember: your file must have an .html extension for these features to work.

 The simplest and most important setting to check is Word wrap.
-If it is not activated you code will run off the screen on the right and you will have to scroll horizontally which is a nightmare!
+If it is not activated your code will run off the screen on the right and you will have to scroll horizontally which is a nightmare!
 The Word wrap setting can be activated in the View menu.

-The code auto-completion feature in Notepad++ can be confusing as apart from anything else it offers you options that are not in the curriculum or are not relevant to HTML.
+The code AutoComplete feature in Notepad++ can be confusing as apart from anything else it offers you options that are not in the curriculum or are not relevant to HTML.
 The screengrab below illustrates this; in addition to the correct option (p) being displayed, a whole list of additional options (most of which are CSS attributes and could not be used at this point in the code) are offered: